-As of March 31, 2022, we had received total payments of US\$2.75 million from JPMorgan, the current depositary bank for our ADR program for reimbursement of investor relations expenses and other program related expenses.
+As of March 31, 2023, we had received total payments of US\$1.93 million from JPMorgan, the current depositary bank for our ADR program for reimbursement of investor relations expenses and other program related expenses.
+We expect that we would not receive any reimbursement of investor relations expenses and other program related expenses from JPMorgan in the future.